-The Halifax team will begin play during the 2019-20 season at Scotiabank Centre, with many of the players on the current Knighthawks’ roster.
-The season will include nine regular season home games, plus pre-season and playoff games.
+The Halifax team began to play during the 2019-20 season at Scotiabank Centre, with many of the players on the current Knighthawks’ roster.
+The season was to include nine regular-season home games, plus pre-season and playoff games.

 Finishing the regular season with a 10-8 record, the 2017-18 Knighthawks were crowned East Division champions and advanced to the franchise’s first NLL Finals appearance since 2014.
 Though falling short to the defending champion Saskatchewan Rush in Game 3, the franchise was still awarded for their stellar season.
 Four members of the Knighthawks took home NLL season awards.

 Indoor lacrosse is fast, hard-hitting, and fun.
 It’s played in a hockey rink with two teams consisting of five players plus a goalie.
 The lights are low.
 The music is loud.
 And the crowd is electric.